northdata/api/doc/data-api-userguide/data-api-userguide.md

    *  empty -> complete!
 1. Looking up company data in your database

 It is important **not** to rely on the internal IDs that we provide via the API and the export.
 The IDs are only valid temporarily and may change over time.
-There are various real world cases that require us to merge or split company records resulting in changes of the ID.
+There are various real world cases (described in the following appendix) that require us to merge or split company records resulting in changes of the ID.

-Instead, we provide a field `uniqueKey` in `company.registe`r which may serve to safely identify a company.
+Instead, we provide a field `uniqueKey` in `company.register` which may serve to safely identify a company.
 Every company has a current register and a list of historical registers.
 The best method to retrieve companies is to keep a table that maps registers to companies.

 HR_UNIQUE_KEY | YOUR_INTERNAL_COMPANY_ID
 --------------|----------------------